A Vertically-Integrated Entry into Canada’s Cannabis Market

 Jeremy Wright currently serves as the president & CEO of Seatrend Strategy Group.
 He has significant experience serving as a director of Demetra Minerals, Budly Software, and Pacific Community Resources Society, and previously serving as a director with PreveCeutical Medical, and the Canadian Freestyle Ski Association.
 Additionally, Jeremy currently serves as the CFO for several public and private companies including: Centurion Minerals, Demetra Minerals, and Portofino Resources, and was previously the CFO for PreveCeutical Medical.

 Jeremy is a chartered professional accountant (Certified Management Accountant).
 He has extensive negotiation training, including the University of British Columbia’s Sauder School programs: “Advanced Negotiation Skills” and “Strategies, Skills and Tactics of Negotiation”.
-He also holds a Bachelor of Arts, with honours in Environmental Economics from Brock University.
+He also holds a Bachelor of Arts, with honors in Environmental Economics from Brock University.

-David Buckle—VP, Operations
+David Buckle—VP Operations

 David Buckle is the former senior grower at In The Zone (currently known as Original BC), a licensed producer under the ACMPR.
 He was responsible for: overseeing the junior growing team; developing a cultivation regiment that would ensure satisfaction to Health Canada’s QA/QC standards; overseeing harvests; and all over general cultivation duties.
 He was integral to establishing the first three harvests for In The Zone, which played a pivotal role in them acquiring their sales license from Health Canada.
 He also serves on the advisory board of Doventi Capital.